 Conclusion

-The shoes fit properly at first, but over time and with repeated use, they wear down, stretch and lose their precision edge, heel hooking, and smearing abilities over time.
+The shoes fit properly during the first session, but over time and with repeated use, they wear down, stretch and lose their precision edge, heel hooking, and smearing abilities over time.
 The shoe’s comfort factor can be attractive, but the overall fit is less precise.
 Beware of buying performance shoes that feel too comfortable from new.